zikangtong/SUPER-Lab-Magnetics/Toroidal Inductor/README.md

 For simulation, the toroid is injected by a lumped port current source with amplitude **I_prim** and frequency of **freq**.
 The units are in A and Hz.

 ### Simulation Results
 Once these parameters are initialized, you are ready to run the simulation by pressing the green run button.
 After the script has completed running, it outputs 2 variables, **Z_imag**, which is the imaginary component of the impedance in Ohms and **Z_real**, the real component.
+These variables can be used to determine the AC losses as well as the inductance of the structures (assuming the frequency is not close to resonance).

+Furthermore, you can also retrieve 3D FEM plots from this simulation.